 1. Dissolving the cysts

 Cysts are fairly common place with women and they come and go.
 It is when they become enlarged and don’t dissolve that they can become a problem.
 One of the methods I experimented with recently was to use frankincense oil.
 This oil has been shown to effectively reduce cysts.
 These are based on personal anecdotes only but when a friend tells you that she shrunk her visible cyst with it, you have to consider the merits of it.
-If you want to explore this idea, so check out my recent article on how to use frankincense to dissolve cysts here.
+If you want to explore this idea, so check out my new program on how to Shrink Cysts Naturally.

 You can also use castor oil packs, which help to dissolve cysts and also have an incredible cleansing action.
 The oil is super special as it seeps fairly deeply into the skin.
 You can learn how to make a castor oil pack here.

 After receiving a ton of emails and questions about how to dissolve cysts and then having a client ask me to help, I wanted to created a strategy that was easier for you all to follow.
 I developed the Shrink my Cysts Program to provide you with all the video tutorials and answer all the questions in one place.
 This is often the key to any success with healing – having a whole strategy to focus on for a set period of time, rather than trying things here and there.